benders5e/benders5e/phb/classes/firebender.md

 #### Devastating Strike
 <!-- could rename to Deadly Strike, but Airbending (Offense) has this name already -->
-At 17th level, your precision and power allow you to deal double damage when you make a combustion attack.
-You can use this ability twice per long rest.
+At 17th level, your precision and power allow you to deal devastating combustion attacks.
+On your turn, you can deal double damage on all combustion attacks or forms you make that turn.
+You can use this ability twice per long rest, but only once on the same turn.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>